 Targets for backup and restore performance

 A disaster recovery plan needs to set out both how data and metadata should be restored and how well.
-Your company won’t be satisfied if you only manage to restore some of your lost data months after an incident.
+Your company won’t be satisfied if business operations continue to take a hit because you only managed to restore some of your lost data months after an incident.
 Successful disaster recovery means restoring all of the data accurately and quickly.

-In disaster recovery planning, there are two important targets when it comes to restoring backup data: recovery point objective (RPO) and recovery time objective (RTO).
+In disaster recovery planning, there are two important targets when it comes to restoring from data backups: recovery point objective (RPO) and recovery time objective (RTO).
 It’s easiest to think of what these targets mean by imagining a data loss incident.
 If you discover data loss or corruption, you’ll have two questions:

-- How long since our latest backup?
-This question is asking about RPO.
+1. How long since our latest backup? — the RPO

-- How long will it take to restore our backup data?
-This question is asking about RTO.
+2. How long will it take to restore our backup data? — the RTO

 Meeting or beating both your RPO and RTO targets is the measure of success in disaster recovery.